Welcome to our Strider ST-4 review. The Strider ST-4 is the latest no-pedal balance bike offered by the popular U.S. based company, Strider.

 - Maintenance free features.
 With its foam tires and sealed cartridge bearings, no need to worry about punctured tires or grit getting into the bearings.

 - The scaled-down features, small and light frame are ideal for the youngest and smallest of the 18-month to 5 year old age range, but not so much for the older and bigger group.
-Older and bigger children have complained of discomfort when riding.
+Older and bigger children have complained of discomfort when riding the bike.
 In examples like the narrow saddle and the lack of padding on the saddle.
 Some complained about the light frame that did not make it necessarily ideal for certain bike tricks.

-The ST-4 is a go-to option for parents due the reputable Strider name behind it.
-The company continues to develop new ways to make the riding experience better for its customers.
+The Strider ST-4 is a go-to option for parents due the reputable Strider name behind it.
+Strider continues to develop new ways to make the riding experience better for its customers.
 The ST-4’s lightweight and maintenance-free features, makes it an ideal no-pedal balance bike for young children as young as 18 months.
 Its adjustable and adaptable features make the ST-4 a quality bike that can passed from one child to the next.
 Its drawbacks however are its price, and its light frame (ironically) – which many of the 3 to 5 year old children find too small.
-Therefore, at an already high price of $100, parents may not find it financially ideal; particularly, if their child will need to go beyond the ST-4’s standard features.
+Therefore, at an already high price of $100, parents may not find the ST-4 financially ideal; particularly, if their child will need to go beyond the ST-4’s standard features.